How to Write a Cover Letter: Essential Guidelines and Examples

 Avoid using informal language such as “Hello” or “Hi,” and steer clear of outdated greetings like “Dear Sir or Madam” or “To Whom It May Concern” when addressing the recipient of your letter.

-Step 5: Write an Engaging Introduction
+Step 5: Write an engaging cover letter introduction

 First impressions really count, especially when applying for a job.
 Recruiters go through heaps of applications and might not read every cover letter all the way through.
 So, it’s crucial to grab their attention right from the start.